-Hosts may end the booking immediately if any laws or house rules are broken.
+Hosts may end the booking immediately if any laws or Host Rules are broken.
 Afterward, inform the Peerspace team of your decision by emailing email@example.com.

-- If you are unable to reach a resolution with the other party or feel uncomfortable contacting them directly, you can escalate to our team by emailing a thorough description of the issue, including photos, video, a walkthrough report or similar of the damages.
+If you are unable to reach a resolution with the other party, you can escalate the incident to our Disputes team by emailing a thorough description of the issue, including photos, video, a walkthrough report or similar of the damages.
 You must also include proof of value for damaged items (i.e. purchase receipt) or an estimate from a licensed vendor for repairs to email@example.com.
-Upon receiving your email, our dispute team will:
+Upon receiving your email, our Disputes team will:

 - Inform both host and guest that a dispute has been filed